 Ahh, new parenthood.
 The days I don’t miss.
 Like, at all.

 There are a lot of people out there who love the newborn baby stage, but those people are very different from me.
 If you’re one of them and want to help me understand, please, I beg of you, teach me your ways.

 Here’s the thing.
 My postpartum experience was riddled with a number of issues:

 - The health struggles that come with making sure preeclampsia remains at bay after birth

-- An incredibly difficult, seemingly impossible time dealing with postpartum anxiety
+- An incredibly difficult, seemingly impossible time dealing with postpartum depression and anxiety

 - A massive identity crisis after motherhood